 Profound has generated revenues from capital sales, one-time-use devices and related services, in the EU (principally in Germany) and Asia.
-For the year ended December 31, 2021, approximately 39%, 30% and 31% of revenues were generated in the EU, United States and Asia, respectively, compared to approximately 38%,16% and 48% of revenues which were generated in the EU, United States and Asia, respectively for the year ended December 31, 2020.
-Revenue on a quarter over quarter basis is expected to fluctuate given the Company maintaining a limited European commercial effort and remains primarily focused on the U.S. market.
+For the three months ended March 31, 2022, approximately 45%, 34% and 21% of revenues were generated in the United States, Asia and EU, respectively, compared to approximately 34%, 66% and nil% of revenues which were generated in the United States, EU and Asia, respectively for the three months ended March 31, 2021.
+Revenue on a quarter over quarter basis is expected to fluctuate given the Company maintaining a limited European commercial effort and remains primarily focused on the US market.

 On January 10, 2020, Profound announced the signing of its first-ever US multi-site imaging center agreement for TULSA-PRO® with RadNet, an owner and operator of outpatient imaging centers, pursuant to which Profound will install TULSA-PRO® systems at three RadNet imaging centers in the greater Los Angeles area.
-The installation of these systems and initiation of patient treatments at these sites have been delayed as a result of the COVID-19 pandemic.
+To date, one site is currently treating patients, while the installation of the remaining systems and initiation of patient treatments have been delayed as a result of the COVID-19 pandemic.